 \subsection{Visualizing the Embedding Vector Space}

-It is infeasible to visualize the high-dimensional feature space produced by the Transformer model.
-Then, in order to gain a notion of the distribution of the embedding space, we use t-SNE (t-Distributed Stochastic Neighbor Embedding)\cite{van2008visualizing}, a manifold approach to dimensionality reduction.

-t-SNE converts affinities of data points to probabilities.
-The affinities in the original space are represented by Gaussian joint probabilities and the affinities in the embedded space are represented by Student’s t-distributions.
-This allows t-SNE to be particularly sensitive to local structure, that structure can be seen at many scales on a single map.
+It is infeasible to visualize the high-dimensional feature space produced by the Transformer directly.
+To gain intuition about the distribution of the embedding space, we use t-SNE (t-Distributed Stochastic Neighbor Embedding) \cite{van2008visualizing}, a manifold approach to dimensionality reduction. t-SNE converts affinities between data points into probabilities: affinities in the original space are modeled by Gaussian joint probabilities and affinities in the low-dimensional map by Student's t-distributions, which makes the technique particularly sensitive to local structure.

-In this work, the visualizations of the embedding vector space were produced by t-SNE, which can be considered a manifold approach to dimensionality reduction.
-In the Figure \ref{fig:tsne_train} the embedding vectors for the training samples can be seen in two dimensions.
-Each color represents a class and each point represents a training sample.
+Figure~\ref{fig:tsne_test} shows the two-dimensional t-SNE projection of the embeddings of the 16 unseen test classes (50 samples per class); each color represents a class and each point a sample.
+Crucially, none of these classes was seen during representation learning.

-As the low-dimensional representation of the training signs suggests, the model could organize different classes into clusters, with a certain distance between the clusters.
-Although, there still a few signs that are similar which make them closer in the embedding space.

-The same experiment were conducted for 16 signs classes, with 50 samples per class, from the test set that were never seen in the training, as shown in Figure \ref{fig:tsne_test}.

-As seen in the plot, the model could form clusters for signs never seen in the training, suggesting that the model achieved the ability for grouping new similar signs while keeping different ones distant in the embedding space.
+The projection reveals well-separated, compact clusters for most unseen classes, indicating that the encoder maps semantically equivalent signs close together even though they were never used to train it --- the property that makes few-shot comparison of embeddings effective.
+A few clusters lie close to or partially overlap one another, which is consistent with the off-diagonal confusions observed in the confusion matrices (Figures~\ref{fig:knn_cm} and \ref{fig:cos_cm}) and corresponds to signs that share gestural structure.